Monstera Care Guide

 LIGHT REQUIREMENTS:

-Monstera thrive in bright indirect light (they do best in around 4000 LUX), and as it matures and it is in the right light the plant will get fenestrations.
 Fenestrations are the holes in the leaves.
-To help reach full maturity you will need to mimic its natural habitat, growing on a tree (moss pole, coco coir pole, trellis or any other support pole), and giving it bright indirect light.
-If you grow Monstera in low or medium light, it will probably not get any fenestrations.
+To help reach full maturity you will need to mimic its natural habitat, growing on a tree like using a moss pole and giving it bright indirect light.
+If you grow Monstera in low or medium light, it will get way less fenestrations.

 Monstera get fenestrations to let sun through to help the leaves in the back/plants on the forest ground to get more sun and be able to photosynthesize better.